Are You Sitting Comfortably? Hints and Tips For Working from Home

-When the Office for National Statistics predicted would be remote by 2020, they didn’t bank on a global pandemic, without which the numbers would be nowhere near as high.
+When the Office for National Statistics predicted 50% of the UK workforce would be remote by 2020, they didn’t bank on a global pandemic, without which the numbers would be nowhere near as high.
 Nevertheless, millions have been working from home as a result of Coronavirus — 49% of the workforce by mid-July.
-Even after staff returning from furlough, and other workplaces.
+Even after staff returning from furlough, businesses seem reluctant to fully reopen offices and other workplaces.

 Things can be even more complicated for people working from home with disabilities.
 Still, the realities of working from home are demanding for everyone.
 There are significant psychological challenges that present themselves, from self-motivation and confidence to isolation and loneliness, all of which have a profound impact on our mental health.
 Then there’s the physical impact, too.

 Given the makeshift nature of many home workspaces created during the pandemic, physical health and safety are often overlooked.
 It’s not uncommon for people who have been working from home for years to forget posture while obsessing over productivity.
 Considering technical furniture specifications like lumbar support is essential if we’re working from home for an extended period — whether that’s years of self-employment or months following a healthcare crisis.

 The hidden dangers of working from home